-Just like you wouldn’t make a major purchase (like a computer, car, or house) without first becoming a bit of an expert on the topic yourself, you shouldn’t hire an editor without learning some editing basics first.
+You wouldn’t make a major purchase without becoming a bit of an expert on the topic yourself, so you shouldn’t hire an editor without first learning some editing basics.

-Learning the lingo is essential to get on the same page with the editor you want to work with, to figure out what services you want, and what rates to expect.
-If you write a lot, it’s useful to learn these editing stages and apply them when checking your work!
+Learning the lingo is essential to getting on the same page with the editor you want to work with, and to figure out what services you want and what rates to expect.
+If you write a lot, it’s useful to know these editing stages and apply them when checking your work!
 Here are the four main stages of editing.

 Structural editing: also called substantive editing, developmental editing, content editing, and manuscript editing.

-This stage of editing is like deciding where you’re going to place every single box and piece of furniture on move-in day.
+This editing stage is like deciding where you’re going to place every box and piece of furniture on move-in day.
 It’s big-decision time.

 Your editor will step back with you and look at your project from a big picture perspective.
-Recommendations and decisions are made about how to organize and revise your ideas and words.
+Recommendations are given and decisions are made about how to organize and revise your ideas.
 It’s like deciding which rooms you’ll be placing your belongings in.
 You may need to throw out some things that no longer suit your new home and make a list of things you still need to buy.